Impacts of Data Splitting Strategies on Parameterized Link Prediction Algorithms: Introduction

 In the evaluation of parameterized link prediction algorithms, a critical yet often overlooked issue is the improper use of data splitting strategies.
-Conventional studies predominantly adopt the two-set split, i.e., the tain–test split, in which the link set is divided into a training set and a test set.
+Conventional studies predominantly adopt the two-set split, i.e., the train–test split, in which the link set is divided into a training set and a test set.
 The model is first trained on the training subset, and hyperparameter tuning is subsequently conducted using the test set.
 This strategy has been widely adopted due to the simplicity of implementation~\cite{kohavi1995,arlot2010}.
 However, the two-set split introduces a fundamental methodological flaw because the model receives feedback from the test set during hyperparameter tuning, which compromises the independence of evaluation.
 Specifically, in link prediction tasks, researchers typically explore a range of hyperparameter combinations and compute evaluation metrics on the test set, selecting the configuration that yields the best performance (e.g., the highest AUC value).
 Although this process may seem reasonable, it effectively allows the model to iteratively adjust its hyperparameters based on feedback from the test set~\cite{kaufman2012}, thereby inducing a dependency of the learned parameters on the test data.
 Although the test links are not explicitly used during training, this practice nevertheless violates the basic principle of evaluation independence.
 The model indirectly acquires structural information from the test set during hyperparameter tuning, resulting in \textbf{information leakage}.
+Here, classical data leakage typically refers to sample-level overlap between the training and test data.
+In contrast, the information leakage discussed in this work specifically denotes an evaluation-induced leakage mechanism, arising from test-dependent hyperparameter selection and manifesting as systematic evaluation bias.
 In effect, the test set no longer represents truly unseen data; the situation is analogous to having prior access to exam questions before taking a test, granting the model an unwarranted advantage during evaluation.
 For parameterized algorithms, such leakage leads to inflated test performance, the model appears to perform well because it has been implicitly tuned toward patterns specific to the test set.
 In contrast, non-parametric algorithms do not involve hyperparameter tuning and thus cannot exploit feedback from the test set, creating an inherent inequity between the two classes of methods~\cite{dietterich1998,cawley2010}.
 The informational asymmetry compromises the comparability of algorithms and prevents experimental outcomes from accurately reflecting model performance in truly unknown environments, thereby undermining the reliability and reproducibility of link prediction research.

 In the field of machine learning, a fundamental principle for preventing information leakage is the strict separation of parameter selection from performance evaluation~\cite{cawley2010,varma2006,forman2010}.
 Accordingly, when applied to the link prediction task, this principle naturally adopts the three-set splitting strategy, i.e., the train-validation-test split, in which the link set is partitioned into mutually exclusive training set, validation set, and test set.
 The training set is used for model fitting, the validation set is employed for hyperparameter tuning or early stopping, and the test set is reserved exclusively for the final evaluation after the model is fully specified.
 By design, the three-set split prevents premature exposure to test data and provides a more faithful assessment of link prediction performance.